ivirtex/vulkan-hover-docs/vscode_ext/vulkan_man_md_pages/vkGetQueryPoolResults.md

 - `dataSize` is the size in bytes of the buffer pointed to by `pData`.

-- `pData` is a pointer to a user-allocated buffer where the results will be written
+- `pData` is a pointer to an application-allocated buffer where the results will be written

 - `stride` is the stride in bytes between results for individual queries within `pData`.